 BAY: A horse which has a brown body and black mane.

-BLINKERS: A type of hood that fits over a horse's head to prevent it from seeing sideways and help it concentrate it's attention
+BLINKERS: A type of hood that fits over a horse's head to prevent it from seeing sideways and help it concentrate it's> attention ahead during a race.

 BLOWN UP: When a horse starts to drop out of contention during a race due to lack of fitness.